 Electric scooters - kick-scooters that also build in a low-power motor - are classified as PLEVs, or Personal Light Electric Vehicles.
-They are not subject to taxes or registration, but neither are they legal for use anywhere other than private land in the UK.
+They are not subject to taxes or registration, and as such cannot legally be used on the road in the UK.

 This ruling seems hideously out-of-date, particularly when you consider that electric scooters typically go only slightly faster than the non-electric scooters favoured by many kids on route to school or even adults during their commute.